LLNL/Caliper/doc/sphinx/BuiltinConfigurations.rst

 separated by comma.

 Most configs have optional parameters, e.g. `output` to name an output file.
-Parameters can be specified as a list of key-value pairs in parantheses after the config name, e.g. ``runtime-report(output=report.txt,io.bytes=true)``.
+Parameters can be specified as a list of key-value pairs in parentheses after the config name, e.g. ``runtime-report(output=report.txt,io.bytes=true)``.
 For boolean parameters, only the key needs to be added to enable it; for example, `io.bytes` is equal to `io.bytes=true`.